Hexkd/DTH235670_CuuTueKhang_NOPBAI/README.md

 ## ⚠️Notice

-- Incase you stumbled upon this repo, notices that this repo is from my university **Python learning programs**.
+- Incase you stumbled upon this repo, please note that it's a part of my university's **Python learning programs**
-- There aren't many innovation to find here.
+- There aren't many innovations to find here — only for practice and coursework purposes.
-- But, if you are my **EXAMINER**, feel free to view this repo all you want.
+- But, if you are my **EXAMINER**, feel free to view this repo as much you'd like.